fjiang316/Recipe_Calorie/README.md

 <iframe src="figures/empi_dist_minute_rate.html" width=800 height=600 frameBorder=0></iframe>

-From the graph above and out permutation test, we get a p-value that's greater than our significance level of 5%.
-So we fail to reject the null hypothesis.
+From the graph above and out permutation test, we get a p-value that's greater than our significance level of 5%, so we fail to reject the null hypothesis.

 **Therefore, we conclude that it is highly possible that the missingness of `rating` *<u>does not</u>* depend on `minutes` column.**